CJHQ-FM

-CJHQ-FM is a community radio station in Nakusp, British Columbia, broadcasting on 107.1 FM.
+CJHQ-FM was a community radio station in Nakusp, British Columbia, broadcasting on 107.1 FM.

 Owned by the Columbia Basin Alliance for Literacy, the station was licensed on April 15, 2005, and began broadcasting on September 5 of that year.

-The station is one of several new community radio stations launched in the Kootenay region in the 2000s.
+The station was one of several new community radio stations launched in the Kootenay region in the 2000s.
 Others include CJLY-FM in Nelson, CHLI-FM in Rossland, CFAD-FM in Salmo and CIDO-FM in Creston.

+After going off the air at the end of 2024, the station's licence was revoked by the CRTC on March 16, 2026.